 We use ruff to check our PEP8 adherence.
-To try this on your system, navigate to the PyBaMM directory in a console and type ruff is configured inside the file pre-commit-config.yaml, allowing us to ignore some errors.
+To try this on your system, navigate to the PyBaMM directory in a console and type python -m pip install pre-commit pre-commit run ruff ruff is configured inside the file pre-commit-config.yaml, allowing us to ignore some errors.
 If you think this should be added or removed, please submit an issue